Compact operator on Hilbert space: Compact normal operator

 The self-adjoint compact operators R and J are called the real and imaginary parts of T, respectively.
-T is compact means T*, consequently, R and J are compact.
-Furthermore, the normality of T implies R and J commute.
+That T is compact implies that T* and, consequently, R and J are compact.
+Furthermore, the normality of T implies that R and J commute.
 Therefore they can be simultaneously diagonalized, from which follows the claim.

 A hyponormal compact operator (in particular, a subnormal operator) is normal.

 Unitary operator

 The spectrum of a unitary operator U lies on the unit circle in the complex plane; it could be the entire unit circle.
 However, if U is identity plus a compact perturbation, U has only a countable spectrum, containing 1 and possibly, a finite set or a sequence tending to 1 on the unit circle.
 More precisely, suppose U = I + C where C is compact.
 The equations UU* = U*U = I and C = U − I show that C is normal.
 The spectrum of C contains 0, and possibly, a finite set or a sequence tending to 0.
 Since U = I + C, the spectrum of U is obtained by shifting the spectrum of C by 1.